List of Y: The Last Man story arcs: "Hero's Journey" (issue #26)

-The backstory of Yorick's sister Hero is revealed, including the day the Plague hits, how she becomes a member of the Amazons, what happens after "Cycles", and how she has tracked down Yorick to the hot suite, to discover the recently born boy, thinking how to kill him.
+The backstory of Yorick's sister Hero is revealed, including the day the Plague hits, how she becomes a member of the Amazons, what happens after "Cycles", and how she has tracked down Yorick to the hot suite, to discover the recently born boy, thinking about how to kill him.

 "Ring of Truth" (issues #27–31)

 After two years roaming the country, Yorick reaches San Francisco.
-Dr. Mann discovers the apparent answer to how Yorick and Ampersand survived the Plague (Note that this was not confirmed as being definitively true.
+Dr. Mann discovers the apparent answer to how Yorick and Ampersand survived the Plague (Note that this was not confirmed as definitively true.
 It is simply Dr. Mann's own conclusion).
 Yorick's sister, Hero, tracks him to San Francisco.
 A new adversary swoops in and steals a major key to the cure.

 "Girl on Girl" (issues #32–35)

 Yorick and company begin a new quest to retrieve the stolen Ampersand.
 They join a ragtag band of female sailors on a voyage to Australia aboard an old cruise ship named "The Whale".
 Yorick falls for the ship's captain, and the relationship between Dr. Mann and 355 takes a new turn.
-Alter Tse'elon, former Chief of General Staff of the IDF, manages to escape court martial by shooting the judge.
+Alter Tse'elon, former Chief of General Staff of the IDF, manages to escape court-martial by shooting the judge.

 "Boy Loses Girl" (issue #36)

-This is the backstory of how Beth Deville met and fell in love with Yorick and her life before and after the Plague hits.
+This is the backstory of how Beth Deville met and fell in love with Yorick, and her life before and after the Plague hit.
 In the end, Beth has a cryptic dream that convinces her that Yorick is alive.